Contact Us

 Location.
 Check if the vendor matches your working hours.
 Even if you hire an offshore company, they typically still provide some overlapping hours for communication.

 Price.
-Pricing is important, but prioritise the value that your AI vendor brings.
+Pricing is important, but priorities the value that your AI vendor brings.
 You get what you pay for.
 Cheap companies have fewer experts, less experience, and they focus on smaller projects.
 Sometimes (though, not always) cheaper companies have a poor working culture: there’s a higher chance of missed deadlines or just less overall value

 Type of data science services.
 Data science is vast.
 From a small business sales forecast to e-commerce customer behavior analysis.
 Small companies usually focus on smaller projects.